SNEE-ICS/PrimaryCareDemandAndCapacity/PelicanWebsite/content/capacity-analysis/appointments_attended.md

 - Conversely, the average percentage of **Attended appointments** for SNEE-ICB is consistently **higher** than the National Average for each year, suggesting a more favorable attendance trend in SNEE.
 Overall, these findings highlight the effectiveness of SNEE-ICB's initiatives in reducing missed appointments while promoting higher attendance rates compared to the national landscape.<br>

-We can confirm the lower average of (Attended/DNA) AppointmentsSNEE compared to other ICB'S from the graph below
+The plot below confirms that the average number of attended/DNA appointments in SNEE is lower compared to other ICBs.
 <br>

 ![Average appointments]({attach}/img/Appointment_attendance_1.png)

 <br>

-### Breaking Down Appointment Trends by SNEE Sub-ICB Areas
+### Breaking down appointment trends by SNEE Sub-ICB Areas
 <table>
   <tr>
     <th>SUB_ICB_LOCATION_CODE</th>